 any of the other changes — for example, perhaps the fix for ticket

-#1729 wasn't approved for the maintenance branch at all, and the
+#1729 wasn't approved for the maintenance branch at all, while the

 index.html tweaks would simply be irrelevant